 Whether it’s power tools for a DIY project, cleaning tools for an unexpected stain, or just a drill for hanging up a piece of wall art - for most people, it doesn’t make sense to go out and buy all of the needed tools and parts for one small project since power tools take up space and most of the time are expensive, considering the number of times you'd be using them.

 Tool rentals are one of the faster-growing industries, even though it’s also one of the oldest ones.
-Home Depot, an American retailer specializing in everything home-improvement relates, started renting out power tools already back in 1995.
-For a long time, they were one of the few known businesses that provided individuals with tools for short-term renting - otherwise the industry mainly focused on contractors and B2B renting.
+Home Depot, an American retailer specializing in everything home improvement relates, started renting out power tools already back in 1995.
+For a long time, they were one of the few known businesses that provided individuals with tools for short-term renting.
+Otherwise, the industry mainly focused on contractors and B2B renting.

 Camera Rental Business

-If you're a photography enthusiast with equipment lying around, collecting dust, this rental business idea is just for you.
+If you're a photography enthusiast with equipment lying around and collecting dust, this rental business idea is just for you.
 Cameras are one of the things that everyone needs at some point in their lives.
 From students to large corporations, producing high-quality content means investing in high-quality equipment that can make it happen.

 Unfortunately, investing hundreds or thousands of dollars into camera equipment isn’t always possible or doesn’t always make sense, especially if it’s for a one-time gig.
 With cameras and accessories constantly developing and improving, it’s easier to get your hands on the latest equipment without the need to buy it.
 While being a great solution for a temporary need, this also allows potential buyers to test out the cameras or accessories before making a purchase decision.

-Party Rental business
+Party Rental Business

 In addition to your inventory, the biggest win you can make running your business are the additional services: if someone is in need of outdoor seating, a canopy, and decorations, they might also need delivery services and help setting up the venue.